BSalita/VB6_Translator/README.md

 # VB6_Translator
 Translate VB6 project files and source code to new target language.
-Reads project files, builds AST (Abstract Syntax Tree), traverses AST emitting target (language).
+Reads project files, builds AST (Abstract Syntax Tree), traverses AST emitting target.

 ## Status
 Work no longer in progress.
 Build process may be missing files.
 C is only target (mostly) implemented.